LLaMeNPC/SLalter/README.md

 $ python src/main.py
 ```

-This should show a list of the available models.
+A list of available models will be shown.

 ```
 Which model would you like to use?